onursarikaya/sketch-framer-3/README.md

 # Sketch Framer 3

 **BEWARE: The plugin is not yet ready for human consumption.
-Also: it requires a Sketch version equal to or greater than 7882.**
+Also: it requires Sketch 3.0.3 7882 or better, and Framer Generator Version 3.0.26 (30) or better**

 This is the home of version 3 of the Sketch Framer plugin, for Sketch 3, to export to Framer 3.
 Yes, 3.0 is the new black.

 ## How-to

-Run this on the project folder to concatenate the multiple parts of the plugin into a single .sketchplugin file:
+Run this on the project folder to concatenate the multiple parts of the plugin into a single .sketchplugin file and install it into all known destinations (Sketch Release, Sketch Beta, Framer Generator):

     rake

+Please note:

+- This script assumes that **Framer Generator.app** lives in /Applications/.
+Please move it there if it isn't installed already.
+- Right now the plugin only generates the view information of a Framer project if you run it from Sketch.
+This is because the plugin is intended to be run from Framer Generator, which takes care of generating the whole project skeleton.
-This will generate an `Export to Framer.sketchplugin` file.
-This file won't be stored in the repo until we get all the issues fixed :)
+- The `Export to Framer.sketchplugin` file won't be stored in the repo until we get all the issues fixed :)

-Double click the .sketchplugin file to install it.
-You don't need any other file.

-If you want to run the plugin from the command line, either do:

-    rake run

-or

-    ./export.rb

-Both will try to export the frontmost document in Sketch.
-The second option is there for Koen, basically :)

 ## Development